 So why not Cloudron?

 Cloudron has a few downsides that may not be tolerable for some.
 While Cloudron’s source code is almost entirely available for anyone to see and contribute to, it’s not really open source.
-First, it costs money to install more than two apps or have more than five users.
-Second, as the devs explain, the real value of Cloudron is the app packages, which require constant work ($$$) to maintain, and the charging of a license fee allows that work to continue.
+First, it costs money to install more than two apps or have more than twenty users.
+Second, as the devs explain, the real value of Cloudron is the app packages which require constant work to maintain, and the charging of a license fee allows that work to continue.

-Basically, the argument is that without the license fee, the software would not exist, and the current licensing model allows Cloudron to be very open-source while not meeting the official definition of a fully Open Source project.
-I think this is fair, and the Cloudron devs have released both build instructions for the platform and their tools that allow techies to package their own apps.
+Basically, the argument is that without the license fee the software would not exist, and the current licensing model allows Cloudron to be very open-source while not meeting the official definition of a fully Open Source project.
+I think this is fair, and the Cloudron devs have released both build instructions for the platform and their tools that allow people to package their own apps.
 In theory, one could fork Cloudron and re-package whatever they want.
-(Nobody has yet, as far as I know, becuase this would be a lot of work!)
+(Nobody has yet, as far as I know, because this would be a lot of work!)

 There is a lot more to write about open-source funding models, but suffice to say – for people looking for a 100% open-source solution, Cloudron will not work.
 So what’s the next best option?

 YunoHost is a program that’s similar to Cloudron but entirely open-source and volunteer led.
 All YunoHost apps are AGPL3.
 YunoHost is similar to Cloudron in that you set it up and have an SSO solution, email, and an app store to easily install things from.